Casino

 Suitability of the Melbourne Casino operator

-Following the 2021 Royal Commission into the Casino Operator and Licence (RCCOL), Crown Melbourne came under intense scrutiny.
+Following the 2021 Royal Commission into the Casino Operator and Licence (RCCOL), Crown came under intense scrutiny.
 As a result, the Government:

 • Created a Special Manager for the Melbourne casino with unprecedented powers of control over Crown and a mandate to report to the VGCCC on Crown’s actions to remediate the failures identified by the RCCOL